well-typed/hs-bindgen/manual/LowLevel/Globals.md

   #927][pr-927].
 The stub is given a unique, mangled name to prevent duplicate
   symbols.

+* Then, we create a foreign import of that stub C function, returning a pointer in `IO`.
+This foreign import is marked unsafe, since there is no possibility of callbacks into Haskell code.
+The name of the foreign import is th same as the mangled name of the stub C function.
+The import is meant to be internal, so we do not have generate a descriptive name, and the mangled name prevents name clashes with other Haskell identifiers.

-* Then, we create a foreign import of that stub C function.
+* Then, we create a pure Haskell function that safely unsafely performs the `IO` and returns the pointer.

 * If the type of the global variable is `const`-qualified, then it is actually a global *constant*.
 If there is a `Storable` instance in scope for the variable